ajitkoti/papertrail/content/post/art-paper-notes.md

 #### `Node48`

-The next node can hold up to four times as many keys as a `Node16`.
+The next node can hold up to three times as many keys as a `Node16`.
 As the paper says, when there are more than 16 children, searching for the key can become expensive, so instead the keys are stored implicitly in an array of 256 indexes.
 The entries in that array index a separate array of up to 48 pointers.